Victims of Nazi Germany: Jews

 In Poland – home of Europe's largest Jewish community before the war – the Nazis murdered 3 million Jews, about 90 percent of its Jewish population.
 Although reports of the Holocaust had reached Western leaders, public awareness in the United States and other democracies of the mass murder of Jews in Poland was low at the time; the first references in The New York Times, in 1942, were unconfirmed reports rather than front-page news.

 Greece, Yugoslavia, Hungary, Lithuania, Bohemia, the Netherlands, Slovakia and Latvia lost over 70 percent of their Jewish populations; in Belgium, Romania, Luxembourg, Norway, and Estonia, the figure was about 50 percent.
 Over one-third of the Soviet Union's Jews were murdered; France lost about 25 percent of its Jewish population, Italy between 15% and 20%.
 Denmark evacuated nearly all of its Jews to nearby neutral Sweden; the Danish resistance movement, with the assistance of many Danish citizens, evacuated 7,220 of the country's 7,800 Jews by sea to Sweden, in vessels ranging from fishing boats to private yachts.
 The rescue allowed the vast majority of Denmark's Jewish population to avoid capture by the Nazis.
 Jews outside Europe under Axis occupation were also affected by the Holocaust in Italian Libya, Algeria, Tunisia, Morocco, Iraq, Japan, and China.

 Although Jews are an ethnoreligious group, they were defined by the Nazis on purely racial grounds.
 The Nazi Party viewed the Jewish religion as irrelevant, persecuting Jews in accordance with antisemitic stereotypes of an alleged biologically determined heritage.
 Defining Jews as the chief enemy, Nazi racial ideology was also used to persecute other minorities.

-The Yad Vashem museum has created, in an ongoing collaboration with many partners, a database with the names and biographical details of close to 4.8 of the 6 million Jews murdered by the Nazis and their accomplices during the Holocaust, as well as those whose fate has yet to be determined.
+The Yad Vashem museum has created, in an ongoing collaboration with many partners, a database with 7.5 million personal records on Jews murdered by the Nazis and their accomplices during the Holocaust, as well as those whose fate has yet to be determined.
+Some people appear in multiple records, and it is estimated that 5 million murdered Jews have been commemorated.
 The names of more than one million victims remain unknown and are still being collected.